9

 For 16 "symptoms are not better explained by intellectual disability or developmental delay" Ranpo shows extraordinary intelligence so I think that rules out intellectual disability.
 And we don't know enough about his childhood for developmental delay.

 Ranpo meets multiple criteria for ASD, including difficulty with social interactions and highly fixated interests.
 His behaviors and interactions clearly align with those seen in individuals with ASD.
-Ranpo’s autistic deal with it.
-He is coping because he is incredibly smart and he has a strong support system (the detective agency).
+Ranpo's autistic deal with it.
+He is coping because he is incredibly smart and he has a strong support system (the Detective Agency).

 Nakajima Atsushi

-Post-Traumatic Stress Disorder (PTSD)
+Post-Traumatic Stress Disorder

-Detailed Analysis:
+Detailed Analysis

 • Directly Experiencing Traumatic Events: Atsushi experienced severe abuse at the orphanage, including physical and verbal abuse.